 How we use your data to tell you about us and our services

-As an organisation that exists to support the health and wellbeing of current and former bank workers, and their dependents, we have a legitimate interest in processing personal data to communicate with current and former bank workers on matters that relate to our legitimate interest.
+As an organisation that exists to support the health and wellbeing of current and former bank workers, and their dependants, we have a legitimate interest in processing personal data to communicate with current and former bank workers on matters that relate to our legitimate interest.
 As a result we do not usually need your consent to send you communications that allow us to inform you of the support and services we offer.
 In pursuit of this objective we may store your personally identifiable data in our secure CRM.
 Where consent is needed by us, we will always ask for this consent separately and clearly.